galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 ## Generate Batch Mode Collections

-In order to run our evaluations 20 times we need to provide our workflow with a collection, doing this will run the workflow in "batch mode" which will run the workflow individually for each element in the collection.
+For this tutorial we will run the evaluations **20** times, this will both help improve the sample size and allow us to determine the consistency of the tools, whilst being small enough to run in a reasonable amount of time!

-We are going to duplicate our single-cell data 20 times and store it in a collection.
+We will now duplicate our single-cell data 20 times and store it in a collection.
 This will be done for both the expression data and metadata files.

 > <hands-on-title>Generate collections from data</hands-on-title>
 >